theycallmekevo/personal-portfolio/README.md

 # Project Name: WDI portfolio page

-github hosted page where WDI course assignments, homework and projects will be stored for Kevin Tran.
+github page where WDI assignments & homework will be stored

-He's the coolest.
-His laptop is not.

 <!-- ## Installation